dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

  If so, push gennaro into rex's stomach, log his catch_phrase, and remove him from park.people.
 If not, log gennaro's sigh of relief.

  Bonus: refactor the conditional above (if you haven't already) to not use any equal signs).
- Bonus 2: access the rex object from the park's dinosaur array instead of it's variable name.
+ Bonus 2: access the rex object from the park's dinosaur array instead of its variable name.

  TO BE CONTINUED!!!....